Secreto31126/whatsapp-api-js/README.md

 ```

 To recieve the post requests on message, you must setup the webhook at your Facebook app.

+Back in the dashboard, click on WhatsApp > Settings, and setup the webhook URL.
-While setting up, you will be asked a Verify Token.
+While setting it up, you will be asked for a Verify Token.
 This can be any string you want.

-The app also has a GET wizard for the webhook authentication:
+The package also has a GET wizard for the webhook authentication:

 ```js
 import WhatsAppAPI from "whatsapp-api-js";